Hyman-Cheung/StarryNote_Flutter/README.md

   * ⚫ **Black Indicator:** Low urgency / clear schedule (Tasks are far out with more than 5 preparation days available).

 ### 5. Dedicated Question List
-Never forget what to ask your instructors or classmates:
+Never lose track of what you need to ask your instructors or classmates:
-* **In-Note Question Tagging:** Quickly place a question label (using a "?" tag) next to any confusing note content or slide.
+* **In-Note Question Tagging:** Quickly place a question label (using a "?" tag) next to any confusing note content or slide, then enter your specific question details and assign a priority level right where you are studying.
+* **Priority Color:** Categorize your inquiries into three distinct levels to track unresolved problems methodically:
+  * 🔴 **High Priority:** Red color
+  * 🟠 **Medium Priority:** Orange color
+  * ⚫ **Low Priority:** Black color
-* **Question Ledger:** Automatically syncs tagged items into a master Question List sorted by subject or category.
+* **Question Ledger:** Automatically syncs your tagged notes into a master Question List, neatly sorted by subject or category.
-* **Priority Color-Coding:** Color-code questions to mark urgency and follow up on unresolved problems methodically.
+* **Smart Organization:** Filter and sort your questions dynamically by subject, category, chapter, creation date, or priority level.
+* **Keyword Search:** Instantly locate specific questions across your entire workspace using a dedicated keyword search tool.
-* **Quick-Jump:** Tap on any item in the Question List to go directly back to the exact page layout where the question was flagged.
+* **Quick-Jump:** Tap on any item in the master Question List to jump directly back to the exact page layout and canvas location where the question was originally flagged.

 ---